Live Music Archive (etree.org)

 What file formats are accepted for contributions to the Live Music Archive?

 Currently, the Live Music Archive will only accept lossless audio files in these formats: flac, aiff, wav or shn.
+Please do not upload only mp3 files as the source files.
+Youtube rips, even if saved in a lossless format like FLAC, are not lossless and not allowed.

 Do not upload the lossy files (MP3 or OGG) next to your lossless format files.
 The derive task creates those automatically, provided that the contributor agrees to have them available.
 This ensures that all the files here have uniform quality options selected.